January 30, 2019

 Some vocational high schools also offer cosmetology courses or partner with local technical schools for these courses.
 They allow you to study beauty topics while earning your high school diploma!
 These practical classes can give you an introduction to cosmetology and the chance to begin your cosmetology education before you have graduated from high school.

-High school vocational and trade programs have existed for decades and can teach you practical skills and give hands-on practice in the trade.
+High school vocational and trade programs can teach you practical skills and give hands-on practice in the trade.
 These programs also sometimes allow you to complete internships in the field for extra experience.
 When these programs are focused on cosmetology, students can learn more about hair design, skincare, and nail treatments.

 In dual enrollment programs, students usually enroll at a local beauty school for a few lecture-style courses during their junior or senior year of high school.
-Typically, you can get up to three hours a day toward certification.
 This helps hit the ground running before officially enrolling in your choice of school.
 In Utah, it is possible to get hours as part of an internship program.
 Get in touch with your school to see what options are available.

 If you are interested in getting started on your cosmetology education, Avalon School of Cosmetology can help.
-We can give you information on cosmetology courses for high school students, state requirements for certification, and how to enroll in beauty school.
+Schedule your tour so we can provide information on cosmetology courses for high school students, state requirements for certification, and how to enroll in beauty school.

 If you’re ready to get started with concurrent cosmetology school and high school, our Layton location offers concurrent enrollment classes for high school students.
 Our other locations also work with high school students.
 Contact the Avalon location near you to learn more.